There is nothing quite like a moisturising body massage, but what about our faces?

 Avoid applying moisturiser to soaking wet skin – first pat yourself dry with a towel.
 The key is to apply it straight away, rather than an hour or so later when your skin as totally dried.
 This helps to lock in the moisture, and slightly damp skin tends to absorb products more readily.

-A gentle massaging motion when applying the moisturiser can help stimulate blood circulation and circular strokes can help with puffiness.
+A gentle massaging motion when applying the moisturiser can help stimulate circulation and circular strokes can help with puffiness.
 Otherwise, pat the moisturiser on.
 Definitely don’t rub it in aggressively!

 Be careful to avoid contact with the eyes and broken skin.
 Ideally you should moisturise daily.